icsl-Jeon/traj_gen-matlab/README.md

 ## Detailed description on API

 ### Parameters (arguments in constructor and setDerivativeObj method)
-- Common
+- **Common**
-  - *Knots* : time knots.
+  - *Knots (t1,...,tM)* : time knots.
 In case of polyTrajGen, it defines the segment intervals in time domain. *The fix-pin can be imposed on these time knots* (no limitation for loose pin).
 In case of optimTrajGen, the time knot is just the start time and end time as it is not defined on a set of time sgements.
-  - *Penality weights for the integral of derivative squared* : As the objective of our optimization is the weighted sum of the integral of derivative squared, we have to define the importance weight for each component.
+  - *Penality weights for the integral of derivative squared* : as the objective of our optimization is the weighted sum of the integral of derivative squared, we have to define the importance weight for each component.
 This value ws = [w1 w2 ... wd] can be set as the argument of setDerivativeObj(ws).
 For example, if you want to implement a minimum snap trajectory generation, then set ws = [0 0 0 1] while ws = [0 0 1] for minimum jerk trajectory generation.

-- *polyTrajGen*
+- **polyTrajGen**
-  - Polynomial order
+  - *Polynomial order (N)* : the order of all the polynomial segments.
+Although it can increase the power of representation of a curve, the size of optimization variables increases in proportion to (N x M).
-  - optimTarget
+  - *Optimization target* (*'end-derivative'* or *'poly-coeff'*) : the target of optimization. 'poly-coeff' method sets the coefficients of polynomials as optimization variables in a similar way with [1].
+The 'end-derivative' sets the optimization variables as the free derivative values of each end point on a polynomial segment.
+The dof of a segment is thus (poly_order - # of fix pins on the segment - maximal continuity).
+For the details, please refer [2].

-  - maximum continuity
+  - *maximum continuity*
-- *optimTrajGen
+- **optimTrajGen**

   ### Reference